Gabriel Martinelli: 2022–2026: Premier League win, goalscoring efforts and departure

 On 12 August 2023, in Arsenal's first match of the 2023–24 Premier League season, Martinelli assisted Eddie Nketiah by pirouetting past Serge Aurier & Danilo Oliveira in a 2–1 home win against Nottingham Forest.
 On 3 September, Martinelli provided the assist for Martin Ødegaard's equaliser against Manchester United, just 35 seconds after going 1–0 down.
 Arsenal would later seal a 3–1 victory.
 On 8 October, Martinelli came on as a substitute and scored the only goal of the game in a 1–0 victory over Manchester City with the help of a deflection off defender Nathan Aké, as Arsenal sealed their first league win against their opponents since 2015.
 On 24 October, he made his Champions League debut, in which he scored the first goal in a 2–1 away win against Sevilla.
 On 4 February 2024, Martinelli scored as Arsenal defeated Liverpool 3–1, taking advantage of an error from Liverpool’s defense.

 On 10 November 2024, Martinelli scored the opening goal as Arsenal drew 1–1 with Chelsea.
 On 16 April 2025, in the second leg of the UEFA Champions League quarter-finals, Martinelli scored a late winner as Arsenal defeated Real Madrid 2–1 at the Santiago Bernabéu, securing a 5–1 aggregate victory.
 On 11 May 2025, he scored a header at Anfield to help Arsenal come back from 2–0 down, with the match ending 2–2 against Liverpool.
+Despite Arsenal signing new attacking additions before the 2025–26 Premier League season, including Noni Madueke and Eberechi Eze, Martinelli enjoyed a resurgence in his new role.
+On 21 September, he came off the bench to score a late equaliser in a 1–1 Premier League draw against Manchester City.
+On 21 October, he scored against Atlético Madrid in a 4–0 Champions League win.
+On 26 November, Martinelli scored in a 3–1 Champions League win over Bayern Munich.
+By scoring in a 3–0 away victory against Club Brugge in the Champions League on 10 December, Martinelli became the first Arsenal player to score in 5 consecutive Champions League matches.
+On 11 January 2026, Martinelli scored the first hat-trick of his career in a 4–1 FA Cup win at Portsmouth.

+Al-Hilal

+On 3 September 2026, Martinelli joined Saudi Pro League club Al-Hilal in a transfer worth £60 million, becoming Arsenal's record sale, beating Alex Oxlade-Chamberlain's £35 million transfer to Liverpool in 2017.
+He signed a four-year contract worth a reported £17.2 million a season.
+Martinelli made his Al-Hilal debut one day later, coming off the bench in a 0–2 away victory against Al Shabab.
+He scored his first club goal, and registered his first Al-Hilal hat-trick, in a 0–6 away victory against Al Taawoun on 12 September.